andypowe11/Dash-Button-iMessage-Sender/README.md

 It's possible that you'll need to reboot at this point but I don't think so.
 See how you get on.

-That's it, pressing the Dash button should now send an appropriate iMessage to your contact.
+That's it!
+Pressing the Dash button should now send an appropriate iMessage to your contact.